-- The American Revolution inspired men such as Theobald Wolfe Tone to form the United Irishmen to try to achieve Irish independence in 1798. - Inspired many revolutionaries in Europe later in the 19th century. - Encouraged Spanish and Portuguese colonies in Central and South America to rebel and gain their independence.
+- Ireland: People believed that they too could achieve independence from British rule by force of arms. - The American Revolution inspired men such as Theobald Wolfe Tone to form the United Irishmen to try to achieve Irish independence in 1798 - Inspired many revolutionaries in Europe later in the 19th century.

-- Britain after the defeat changed its colonial policy in other colonies. - It greatly influenced the French revolution. - When American colonists won independence, the French - who participated in the war were both close allies and key participants. - There were similar causes for both revolutions. - Economic struggles. - Both dealt with a taxation system they found discriminating and unfair. - Additionally, France's involvement in the American Revolution - Extravagant spending practices by King Louis XVI and his wife Marie Antoinette left the country on the verge of bankruptcy. - Royal absolutism: Colonists revolted against the British monarchy - French aimed to reform the absolute rule of Louis XVI. - Unequal rights: Like American colonists, the French felt that specific rights were only granted to certain segments of society, namely the elite and aristocrats. - Enlightenment philosophy was a major influence.
+- Encouraged Spanish and Portuguese colonies in Central and South America to rebel and gain their independence. - Britain after the defeat changed its colonial policy in other colonies. - It greatly influenced the French revolution. - When American colonists won independence, the French - who participated in the war were both close allies and key participants. - There were similar causes for both revolutions. - Economic struggles. - O Both dealt with a taxation system they found discriminating and unfair. - Additionally, France's involvement in the American Revolution - O Extravagant spending practices by King Louis XVI and his wife Marie Antoinette left the country on the verge of bankruptcy. - Royal absolutism: Colonists revolted against the British monarchy - French aimed to reform the absolute rule of Louis XVI. - Unequal rights: Like American colonists, the French felt that specific rights were only granted to certain segments of society, namely the elite and aristocrats. - Enlightenment philosophy was a major influence.